AndreasG11/MAE224/Lab-1:--Hydrostatics.md

 3. Look at how pressure changes in time (live) as you pressurize it.
 Explain this behavior (can you figure out a way to reduce unwanted behavior?).

-4. Using Matlab, and the `analogRead()` command, capture at least 10 data points and record the corresponding heights.
+4. Using Matlab, and the `analogRead()` command, capture **at least** 10 data points at each height and record the corresponding heights.

 5. Plot pressure versus the difference in heights between the water columns.
 Use MATLAB if you can.